What Is Executive Functioning? A Guide for Students, Parents, and Educators

 Struggling with executive functioning can have a significant impact on a child during his early years and later in life.
 Here are some steps you can take to help improve your child’s executive functioning:

 Providing your child with the best support to improve executive functioning skills starts with finding the right professionals with a custom approach to coaching and tutoring.
-Themba Tutors is a New York-based private tutoring company that offers fun, individualized, and dynamic tutoring and coaching for children and teens.
+Themba Tutors is a New York City–based private tutoring company specializing in one-on-one academic instruction for students navigating demanding school environments.

 With in-home and online services in New York City, Nassau and Suffolk Counties, Long Island, Westchester County, Fairfield County, Connecticut, and sections of New Jersey, we aim to foster educational success by providing accessible tutoring for all learners in their homes and schools.